 COVID-19 VACCINES FOR CHILDREN

-Following recommendations from the Centers for Disease Control and Prevention and guidance from the Ohio Department of Health, Columbus Public Health is now offering free COVID-19 vaccines for children ages 5 to 11.
+Columbus Public Health is now offering free COVID-19 vaccines for children ages 6 months and older.
 Parents are encouraged to talk to their pediatrician if they have questions about vaccines for children 5 to 11.
 Additional information is also available here:

 THIRD DOSE FOR PEOPLE WHO ARE IMMUNOCOMPROMISED

 Individuals who qualify for a third dose of vaccine should first contact their healthcare provider to get vaccinated.
-Columbus Public Health offers same day, walk-in vaccines from 9 a.m.-4 p.m.
-Monday-Friday at Columbus Public Health (240 Parsons Ave.)
-No appointment needed.
+Columbus Public Health also offers same day, walk-in vaccines.
 Learn more.